Mattcreates25/West_nile_virus/README.md

 [1][https://www.ncbi.nlm.nih.gov/nuccore/NC_009942.1]

- The fasta sequences for the worldwide representative set of WNVs sequences were obtained using batch entrez and improted into a single file called
+ The fasta sequences for the worldwide representative set of WNVs sequences were obtained using batch entrez and imported into a single file called
  WWR_sequences.fasta
  accession numbers were retrieved from the ```viruses-13-00836-s001.zip``` which can be found in the ```Table S1.R3.xlsx.``` for retrieving purposes, they were saved into a text file called ```WWrep_accession.txt``` this text file was then uploaded into batch entrez.